 The Welcome Home Project seeks to engage Angelenos in conversations about homelessness to educate them on the City’s solutions and mobilize them toward action.
 This project reminds us that homeless Angelenos are not statistics: they are people, with stories, families, and dreams of building a future.
 By gathering in private homes, community centers, faith-based sanctuaries, and places of business, and talking frankly about homelessness, the Welcome Home Project creates a cultural shift in the way we treat those experiencing homelessness.
 Angelenos are encouraged to sign-up as volunteer hosts, invite friends, family, and neighbors to a gathering, and guide them through a conversation on homelessness.
 The Mayor’s Office will supply talking points and reference materials so that hosts are comfortable leading the discussion.

 When gathered, participants are invited to take direct action through the creation of a Welcome Home Basket.
 The host encourages guests to purchase new household items such as a set of dishes, bedding, kitchen-ware, personal hygiene items, and cleaning supplies prior to the gathering to assemble the basket.
 Laundry baskets make a great base in which to assemble items into for new apartment dwellers.
 Assembled Welcome Home Baskets can be dropped off at designated fire stations scattered across the City.
-On September 17th, volunteers from across the City will participate in the Mayor’s second Big Move-In and deliver the baskets to recently housed individuals and families.

 At the end of each gathering, guests can provide their emails at lamayor.org/WHPSignIn to: